 How did you end up on International House Hunters – did you actively look for that opportunity or was it just luck?

 My real estate agent told me HGTV was looking for a young female buyer for House Hunters International and asked if I was interested.
 So, I said, “Sure.
 Why not?”

 Typically, three possible properties are shown on House Hunters.
 How many properties did you actually consider before choosing your Isle of Icons condo?

-I started looking at real estate in The Bahamas close to 7 years prior.
+I started looking at real estate in The Bahamas close to seven years prior.
 I was just looking at different locations to get a feel.
 I knew I loved the complex and area of Delaporte Point, so when I got serious about choosing a property I probably only then looked at ten options.
-In the end, I decided on the original condo I had seen.
+In the end, I decided on the first condo I’d visited.

 What happens behind the scenes of House Hunters that might surprise viewers?

 A lot!
 The crew was extremely fun to work with really just great people.
-It was a lot more filming than I anticipated – close to 6 days of shooting!
-I had to wear the same jean dress 3 days in a row while we were looking at the properties.
+It was a lot more filming than I anticipated—close to 6 days of shooting!
+I had to wear the same jean dress three days in a row while we were looking at the properties.
 That was a real bummer because we brought down all of this amazing wardrobe but were forced to wear the same outfit over and over.

-The Bahamas are beautiful – no one argues with that – but most people think of Nassau as a cruise ship stop or the home of Atlantis.
+The Bahamas are beautiful but a lot of people think of Nassau as a cruise ship stop or the home of Atlantis.
 What is it about Nassau (and the Bahamas in general) that made you decide to buy property there?